liip/LiipSoapRecorderBundle/README.md

  * **enable_profiler** can be set to:
    * *true*: to display SOAP records in the Symfony2 Profiler.
 It will delete the recorded files from the directories.
    * *false*: to keep the files in the directories without using the Symfony2 Profiler.
+ * **die_on_error** can be used to define the behaviour in case you are in local_only and a record is missing:
+  * false:  Normal behavior, will throw an exception
+  * true:   Will die() with an explicit message, this is useful on Symfony2 where sometimes the generated exception is replaced by an AccessDeniedException which masked the original one

 Usage outside Symfony2